Table of Contents

 National Cricket Stadium – Karachi – 34,000

 This may be the most familiar ground for cricket fans watching from outside Pakistan.
 The National Cricket Stadium in Karachi has a healthy capacity of its own with accommodation for just over 34,000 spectators.
+The name changes frequently due to sponsorship reasons, and as of 2025 it is known as the National Bank Cricket Arena.

 The National Stadium was opened in 1955 and was designed to replace the city’s outdated Gymkhana ground which had a limited capacity.
 Pakistan have an exceptional record in tests here and, from the first game in 1956, it took until 2001 before they lost a red ball game at this location.

 One Day Internationals and T20is have also been hosted here and, now that touring teams are tentatively returning, we are seeing the National Stadium in Karachi back on the ICC calendar.
+The ground is also one of the most prominent in terms of hosting women’s international games in Pakistan.

 Multan Cricket Stadium – Multan – 30,000